-for Northern Ireland became law on 1 April 2013.
-This means that after 1 April, any deposit for a private tenancy taken by a landlord or agent must be protected in an approved tenancy deposit scheme.
+Northern Ireland has a tenancy deposit scheme.
+From 1 April 2013, any deposit for a private tenancy taken by a landlord or agent must be protected in an approved tenancy deposit scheme.

 Certain rented houses require a fitness inspection